visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 The user may select the integral curve to be based on an instantaneous or time-varying vector field producing streamlines or pathlines, respectively.
-A streamline is path rendered by an integrator that uses the same vector field for the entire integration.
-A pathline uses the vector field that is in-step with the integrator, so that as the integrator steps through time, it uses the vector field at each new time step.
+A streamline is a path rendered by an integrator that uses the same vector field for the entire integration.
+A pathline uses the vector field that is in-step with the integrator, so that as the integrator steps through time, it uses data from the vector field at each new time step.
 Pathline options are:

 Override starting time
     Instead of starting with the current time step, utilize another time for